shaunreichman/investment_tracker/docs/FRONTEND_DOCKER_DESIGN_SPEC.md

 - [x] Tables and data are easier to scan and navigate

 ### Technical Achievement
-- [x] Design system is consistent across all components
+- [x] Design system is consistent across layout and UI components
+- [ ] Design system is consistent across main page components (Phase 5c required)
 - [x] Performance is maintained or improved
 - [x] Accessibility is enhanced by design improvements
 - [x] Code maintainability is improved through consistent theming